 If it is clear that a decision not to investigate a customer's complaint will lead to a request for external review of the matter, we may decide that this satisfies the special circumstances criteria.
 This will enable us to consider the complaint and try to resolve it.

 Complaints

-The following tables give examples of complaints that may be considered at the frontline stage, and suggests possible actions to achieve resolution.
+In the following table organisations should give organisational specific examples of complaints that may be considered at the frontline stage, and suggest possible actions to achieve resolution.